|

 same

-Virgin Mobile CEO, Dan Schulman, will head up a new "Prepaid Division"
+Virgin Mobile CEO at the time, Dan Schulman, was to head up a new

 for Sprint, and report directly to Sprint CEO, Dan Hesse.

-General Manager and Vice President of Boost Mobile, Matt Carter, will
+General Manager and Vice President of Boost Mobile at the time, Matt

 continue to head up Boost, and report to Dan Schulman.
 Dan